Pair Correlation of the Fractional Parts of $\alpha n^\theta$: Introduction

 \section{Introduction}

 Let $x=(x_n)_{n \ge 1} $ be a sequence on the unit interval $[0,1)$.
-The following function measures the correlation between points in the initial segment $\{x_n:n \leq N \}$ on the scale of the mean spacing, $1/N$.
-That is, define the \emph{pair correlation function} of the sequence $x$ by
+The \emph{pair correlation function} of $x$ measures the correlation between points in the initial segment $\{x_n:n \leq N \}$ on the scale of the mean spacing, $1/N$, and is defined by

 where $f \in \cC_c^\infty(\R)$ is a compactly supported, $C^\infty$-function.
-Here $f$ plays the role of a smooth alternative to the indicator function of $[-s/N, s/N]$ for some $s>0$.
-The sequence $x$ is said to have \emph{Poissonian pair correlation} if the pair correlation function converges to the expectation of $f$ as $N \to \infty$, just as one would expect for uniformly distributed and independent random variables.
-That is, if for all $f \in \cC_c^\infty(\R)$
+The sequence $x$ is said to have \emph{Poissonian pair correlation} if the pair correlation function converges to the integral of $f$ (over $\mathbb{R}$) as $N \to \infty$, just as one would expect for uniformly distributed and independent random variables.
+That is, the sequence $x$ has Poissonian pair correlation if for all $f \in \cC_c^\infty(\R)$

 The notion of Poissonian pair correlation defines a strong measure of pseudo-randomness and is a basic concept in quantum chaos.
 Unsurprisingly, various efforts have been made \cite{RudnickSarnak1998,BocaZaharescu2000, RudnickZaharescu2002,MarklofStrom2003, Heath-Brown2010, AistleitnerLarcherLewko2017} to study the pair correlation function of monomial sequences